 The S1 screen requires shrubs planted to form a continuous visual barrier (hedge) at least 3 feet in height.
-A 3-foot tall brick, stone, cast stone, or formed concrete wall may be substituted for the shrubs.
+A screening wall with a minimum height of 2.5 feet and a maximum height of 3-foot tall feet may be substituted for the shrubs.
+Walls used to satisfy S1 screening requirements must be constructed of brick, stone, cast stone, or formed concrete wall may be substituted for the shrubs. or similar durable, low-maintenance materials.